AverseMoon/SimpleGameEngine/README.md

 # SimpleGameEngine
-For the people who don't like UI's.
+For the people who don't like UIs

 ### Cheap Microsoft Paint: